s3luX/screentime_limiter_windows/README.md

 The password for the app is "**ParentLozinka1**", if you want to change it use the *pass_change.ps1* script (right click and "Run in PowerShell") and follow the instructions.

 ### Tested on Windows 10, but should work fine with anything Windows 8+

+# Known issues
+Works only with a single user computer, if multi usered computer is used, all users are count towards the total time.